 PromptPay is a Thai mobile banking and e-wallet service that allows users to transfer funds using their mobile phone numbers.

-From enabling smooth bank transfers to simplifying corporate billing, this list highlights a host of popular payment methods to consider at your hotel for guest convenience and satisfaction.
+From enabling smooth bank transfers to simplifying corporate billing, this list highlights a host of secure hotel payment options to consider for guest convenience and satisfaction.

 Bank transfers involve transferring funds directly from the guest's bank account to the hotel's account.
 This method is often used for large transactions or for guests who prefer not to use credit cards.